pcelvng/go-config/README.md

 Available Flags:
 -config,-c      The config file path (if using one).
 File extension must be one of "toml,yaml,yml,json,ini" -gen,-g         Generate a config template file.
-Accepts one of "toml,yaml,yml,json,ini,env", sends the template
+Accepts one of "toml,yaml,yml,json,env", sends the template
                 to stdout and exits.
 Default values are pre-populated in a template.
 The 'env' template generates the environment values with a shebang for execution in a shell script file.
 -show           Will show all config values and exit the application.